Recommendations

 Glen Cook

 Weird, dark fantasy.
 Our protagonists are contractors for the evil empire.
-The framing device of the first-person history allows for interesting storytelling tricks.
+The framing device of a first-person memoir allows for interesting storytelling tricks.

 Perdido Street Station